 Mass Air Flow Sensors (a.k.a.
 MAF Sensors) are precision components that measure the amount of airflow entering the intake manifold and must communicate clearly with the Engine Control Module (ECM).
 Remanufactured MAF sensors with debris from prior use can hinder this communication and cause the vehicle to experience drivability issues.
 To ensure accurate airflow, precise performance, and longer service life, BWD® and Intermotor® offer a higher-quality alternative: a line of 100% NEW, never remanufactured, Mass Air Flow Sensors.

-Every BWD® and Intermotor® MAF Sensor is 100% NEW, not remanufactured.
-All SMP-manufactured MAF Sensors are engineered and built in our vertically integrated TS16949-certified facility.
-SMP-manufactured sensors are designed with improvements such as thicker walls, upgraded components, and a custom-designed platinum RTD sensor.
+Every BWD and Intermotor MAF Sensor is 100% NEW, and never remanufactured.
+BWD and Intermotor MAF Sensors are manufactured and designed with improvements such as thicker walls, upgraded components, and a custom-designed platinum RTD sensor*.
 The result is a line of 100% NEW MAF Sensors that provide highly accurate readings and precise airflow output under all operating conditions.

 One of the most important factors for sensor performance is precise testing and calibration.
 This is what sets BWD apart from the rest.
 With onsite engineering, design, and test labs at our ISO/TS16949- and ISO14001-certified manufacturing facility, BWD is able to produce 100% new mass airflow sensors that precisely match the OE output and perform flawlessly under all operating conditions.
 Here are just a few of our testing and calibration techniques: